Hand in Hand | Words by Euan Dawtrey

-If you find yourself up the hill in Wimbledon, strolling across the Common, and marvelling at the wonderful county village vibe (and honestly, Wimbledon does country villages better than some country villages do villages in the country) then you’d be forgiven for thinking that the place is one thatched roof away from the feudal system.
+If you find yourself up the hill in Wimbledon, wombling across the Common, and marvelling at the wonderful country village vibe (and honestly, Wimbledon does country village better than some actual country villages do), then you’d be forgiven for thinking that the place is one thatched roof away from the feudal system.

-Which is a shorthand way of saying that it’s got a lot of good pubs.
+Which is a shorthand way of saying that Wimbledon has got a lot of good pubs.

 And we’ve rounded up the best of them right here…